naccdata/system-design/src/markdown/01-system-landscape.md

    LONI provides NACC with status data for uploads and results of SCAN computational results.
    Additionally, NACC centralized search capabilities would link to LONI records for SCAN images.
 5. ATRI – ATRI supports the LEADS study, and NACC pulls a participant list from ATRI to create a report for LEADS for UDS submissions.
-6. GAAIN - GAAIN is a meta-database and *NEED MORE DETAILS*
+6. GAAIN - [GAAIN](http://www.gaain.org/) is a meta-database of Alzheimer's Disease data to which UDS data is contributed.
+7. Rush – Rush university supports the DVCID study

+## Abstracting external interactions